We welcome all our community to the Hospice Orangery Café to enjoy light lunches, afternoon tea, and drinks.

 Saturday 11:30am to 3pm

-We have an an open courtyard garden.
+We have an open courtyard garden.
 Herbs, trees, plants, water feature and rock garden allow exposure to a range of sensory elements and opportunities to interact with the natural environment.

 The Orangery - café with dining, lounge, children’s area, information station